YOU ARE HERE: - Free Training Materials

 You also need to develop good listening habits.
 This involves showing empathy when presented with other’s problems and worries and asking the right question to gain more information about the subject.
 Effective listening helps to extract important information from a seemingly casual conversation.
 Listening will help you to understand your client’s requests, their needs and worries and therefore enables you to offer a better service which would produce short term financial profits and long term professional relationship.
 Effective listening also helps you to build up a better relationship in the workplace by understanding your colleagues and managers suggestions, feedbacks and concerns.
 All these information can be used to improve your personal and professional skills and leads to increased productivity and long term success.

-Control the flow of conversation
+Control the Flow of Conversation

 This point is vital to successful communication especially in a business environment where time is very precious and there are deadlines to meet.
 Be assertive and confident when in charge of a project or a meeting to control the unrelated discussions which can waste time and money.
 However, “office chatter” is unavoidable.
 People will be talking about movies, holidays, cars and other unrelated things when at work but they would also be talking about business, work projects and promotions.
 Rather than avoiding or trying to control these types of conversations, take part and make the best use of them.
 They will increase your popularity and help to build useful professional relationships and even long lasting friendships.

-Tips for effective communication in the workplace:
+Tips for Effective Communication in the Workplace

 1. Be clear about your objective and the purpose of the conversation, what are you trying to achieve?